Skip to Main Content

 A second boycott draws fewer participants than the “Freedom Day” boycott.

-Ella Baker and others encouraged the establishment of Freedom Schools in the North.
+Ella Baker and others encourage the establishment of Freedom Schools in the North.

 Apr 11, 1964